 1. eTapestry Queries

-A query doesn’t display data, report data, or format data in what you might think of as a “report.”
+While the results of a query can be exported, a query itself doesn’t display data, report data, or format data in what you might think of as a “report.”
 A query only finds specific records in your database.

 In our example above, “all donors that gave last year” is the query.

-This query contains the following criteria (illustrated below in a progression so you can see the logic as we build multiple criteria into a query).
+This query contains the criteria below.
+We illustrated the logic in a progression so you can see how multiple criteria are built into a query.